6B-Best-group/Dweller-Docs/docs/source/key_features.rst

 Action log
 --------------------------------
-Keeps a record of actions taken by the user across the app.
+Displays a record of actions taken by the user across the app.
+Stores instances of `ActionLogNotification()` which takes 2 parameters - `notificationName` and `notificationDetail`.
+Additionally, when an instance of this class is declared, it initialises a DateTime variable `dateAdded` that calls DateTime.now() to log when this action was done.

 Bin rota
 -----------------------------